llobato/docs/docs/other/install-gwms-factory.md

 ### Upgrading GlideinWMS ###

-Before you start the factory service first time, you should always use the **"upgrade" option**.
+Before you start the Factory service first time, you should always use the "upgrade" option.
 You must issue an upgrade command to GlideinWMS:

-- **If you are using Enterprise Linux 7**:

     1. Make sure the `condor` and `gwms-factory` services are stopped.

-    1. Issue the upgrade command:
+    1. Issue the upgrade command

+       - **If you are using Enterprise Linux 7**

             :::console
             root@host # /usr/sbin/gwms-factory upgrade

-    1. Start the `condor` and `gwms-factory` services (see next part).

-- **If you are using Enterprise Linux 6**:
+       - **If you are using Enterprise Linux 6**

-    1. Upgrade the GlideinWMS Factory:

             :::console
             root@host # service gwms-factory upgrade

-    1. Restart the `condor` service.
+    1. Start the `condor` and `gwms-factory` services (see next part).

-## Service Activation and Deactivation
+### Service Activation and Deactivation

 To *start the Factory* you must start also **HTCondor** and the **Web server** beside the Factory itself: